 Daily Messages, a compendium of notes about events and news is sent to all Williams users by e-mail.

-The Udder News - HR Newsletter provide news and update for staff and faculty.
+The Udder News - HR Newsletter provides news and updates for staff and faculty.

 Williams website has links to College sites and information.